genilab/genilab.github.io/collaborate.md

 We seek to collaborate with Industry Partners that can help with:

+* Bring in your technology as a Research Resource for experimentation.
+* Develop experiments to generate datasets of relevant research data.
 * Create Industry-relevant Use Cases.
-* Ideas for Industry-Relevant Prototypes applying our Research resources for fast prototyping.
 * Joint Grant Applications.

+What must I do?
-Please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interests and the project you'd like to develop with us.
+1. Reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interest.
+1. If you already have a project in mind, compile a preliminary proposal (1-pager) including:
+    * Title
+    * Challenge
+    * Strategy (*)

+Where for 'Strategy':
+* What do we have to put together?
+* Are you bringing in your technology?
+* Are we developing experiments?

 <br/>
 <br/>